DenisLopatin/Web-Server/README.md

         ssl_certificate_key /etc/nginx/certs/server.key; # +
         ssl_verify_client off; # +
         ... # the rest is at your discretion according to the nginx settings

+### Database import

+Take a dump of your database and put it in the directory `config/[db]/databases/`.
+Each time the container is started, all sql files will be imported into the container.

+Therefore, if you need to save the changes, you need to dump the database and put it in the directory `config/[db]/databases/`.

 ### Pay attention